 The fund has adopted an unfunded noncontributory defined benefit pension plan (the Pension Plan) covering all Trustees of the fund who have served as a Trustee for at least five years and were first elected prior to 2004.
 Benefits under the Pension Plan are equal to 50% of the Trustee's average annual attendance and retainer fees for the three years ended December 31, 2005.
 The retirement benefit is payable during a Trustee's lifetime, beginning the year following retirement, for the number of years of service through December 31, 2006.
-Pension expense for the fund is included in Trustee compensation and expenses in the Statement of operations.
 Accrued pension liability is included in Payable for Trustee compensation and expenses in the Statement of assets and liabilities.
 The Trustees have terminated the Pension Plan with respect to any Trustee first elected after 2003.
+These fees are being paid by Putnam Management as part of the management contract.

 The fund has adopted distribution plans (the Plans) with respect to the following share classes pursuant to Rule 12b-1 under the Investment Company Act of 1940.
-The purpose of the Plans is to compensate Putnam Retail Management Limited Partnership, an indirect wholly-owned subsidiary of Putnam Investments, LLC, for services provided and expenses incurred in distributing shares of the fund.
+The purpose of the Plans is to compensate Putnam Retail

+Management Limited Partnership, an indirect wholly-owned subsidiary of Putnam Investments, LLC, for services provided and expenses incurred in distributing shares of the fund.
 The Plans provide payments by the fund to Putnam Retail Management Limited Partnership at an annual rate of up to the following amounts (Maximum %) of the average net assets attributable to each class.
 The Trustees have approved payment by the fund at the following annual rate (Approved %) of the average net assets attributable to each class.
 During the reporting period, the class-specific expenses related to distribution fees were as follows:

 Maximum % Approved % Amount

-Class A 0.35% 0.25% \$1,003,751
+Class A 0.35% 0.25% \$273,053

-Class B 1.00% 1.00% 23,674
+Class B 1.00% 0.45% 1,140

-Class C 1.00% 1.00% 122,827
+Class C 1.00% 1.00% 46,425

-Class R 1.00% 0.50% 82,207
+Class R 1.00% 0.50% 2,304

-Total \$1,232,459
+Total \$322,922